Background

 I use my oldest cookbook which I think was written before I was even born called Second Helpings.
 Second Helpings gives vague cooking suggestions.
 For example, a casserole recipe might be something like: brown the onion, add the beef, cook till done, put in oven, warm when your husband gets home from his long day at the office.

-I like the recipes because I find them forgiving, in other words you don't have to be exact (although possibly you may need a husband so please govern yourselves accordingly)
+I like the recipes because I find them forgiving, in other words you don't have to be exact (

 The honey cake recipe is simple and then it says, pour into 10 inch tube pan, which in my mind was a loaf pan although the two are not the same at all.